Bamboozlerrl/Rule-Edits/README.md

             - (I) The value of a bid will be equal to the TCM value of the rostered player being bid added to the value of TCM included in the bid.
             - (II) All teams will have the opportunity to make a bid on any eligible players in each stage of the the add/drop period.
 When a stage is complete, the players will be awarded to the team with the highest value bid.
             - (III) If a team submits multiple bids in one stage, those bids will be processed in descending order of value.
 If there are multiple bids of the same value on different players, those bids will be processed in order of submission.
 If multiple bids on a single player are received from a single team, only the most recent submission will be considered.
-            - (IV) If two teams have bids of equal value for a single player, the team lower in the standings will obtain the desired player, with tiebreaks being applied as necessary.
+            - (IV) If multiple teams have bids of equal value for a single player, the team lower in the standings will obtain the desired player, with tiebreaks being applied as necessary.
-            - (V) If teams with tied bids have played an uneven amount of games, the tiebreaker will be based on the percent of standings points acquired in the games that they have played so far.
+            - (V) If multiple teams have bids of equal value for a single player, but also have played an uneven amount of games, the tiebreaker will be based on the percent of standings points acquired in the games that they have played so far.
             - (VI) If a player should be awarded to a team, TCM will be deducted from the team's total TCM equal to the number of TCM included in their bid and independent of the value of the rostered player used in the bid.
 The rostered player used in the bid will be eligible for the next stage of the add/drop period.
             - (VII) Bids will automatically be reduced to never exceed available TCM.
 In the event of the same rostered player being used in multiple bids, additional bids will be thrown out upon winning a bid using that player.
             - (VIII) A bid with a value of zero TCM on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
 TCM must be used in whole numbers.